victoriatrinita/victoriatrinita.com/content/posts/august-haiku.md

 **Wed, 2024.08.07**

-Created a guide,
+Created a guide

-Briefed new older team member,
+Briefed new older team member

 Unease with leading